twilio/authy-openvpn/README.md

 ### Example authy-vpn.conf for a user joe with Common Name joe1 and AUTHY_ID 10229

-    joe joe1 10229
+    joe 10229 joe1

-This will check that joe and the common name from the certificate (joe1) matches before proceding with the authentication
+This will check that joe and the common name from the certificate (joe1) matches before proceding with the authentication.

 ## VPN Client configuration for all users